 Q: When and where can I dine on board?

 A:For meal times and location on Celebrity Xpedition, please see further down.
-For all other ships, there are two seatings for meals in the main dining room.
+For all other ships, there are two seatings for meals in the Main Dining Room.
 If you have a preference, you should make this known at the time of booking.
 Please note that dining times and seating requests cannot be guaranteed and are on a request basis.
 Dining requests are subject to availability, however we will do all that we can to accommodate requests for guests with specific medical issues.

 Please note that dining times may vary slightly by itinerary (usually later on European sailings).

-In addition to our ‘traditional dining’ (an assigned table in our main dining room at the same dining time each evening of your cruise), we also offer a flexible dining option called ‘Celebrity Select DiningSM'.
-This allows you the opportunity to make dinner reservations for your desired dining time on a daily basis.
+In addition to our ‘traditional dining’ (an assigned table in our Main Dining Room at the same dining time each evening of your cruise), we also offer a flexible dining option called ‘Celebrity Select Dining.SM’ This allows you the opportunity to make dinner reservations for your desired dining time on a daily basis.
 You can also choose not to make reservations, and come to dinner at any point between 6:00 and 9:30pm, however, we strongly encourage reservations to ensure the best service and to avoid any potential wait times.
 You can also reserve your dining times in advance of your cruise through our website’s ‘Already Booked’ section.
 Celebrity Select Dining is subject to availability.